thanhdev/sun-chess/README.md

 6. **Win Condition**: The game ends when a player's Sun piece is captured.
 The player who loses their Sun piece loses the game.

+## Features

+- Interactive GUI with a game board and info panel
+- Turn indicator
+- Valid move highlighting
+- New Game and Exit buttons
+- Winner display
+- AI opponent using minimax algorithm with alpha-beta pruning

 ## Requirements

 - Python 3.x